 Denial-of-Service attacks have the goal to make a system unavailable, by issuing a lot of requests to the target system.
-If the attack is successful, the server in not able to respond to requests sent by other parties and becomes unavailable.
+If the attack is successful, the server is not able to respond to requests sent by other parties and becomes unavailable.
 Thus, this attacks targets the availability goal.

-dMAT - Preparatory Materials for Test Takers (as at: 20.12.2023)
+dMAT - Preparatory Materials for Test Takers (as at: 02.02.2024)